UpdatedJanuary 10, 2022

 Tip: Don’t overuse Zoom.
 Too much movement can confuse the viewer and presenter, and leave everyone feeling dizzy.
-Use only where helpful, such as creating a Summary Zoom slide with links to different product sections.
-You can also uncheck the “Zoom Transition” box under the Zoom Tools tab, and then set a different transition for all slides, such as Fade.
+Use only where helpful, such as creating a Summary Zoom slide with links to different presentation sections.
+You can also uncheck the “Zoom Transition” box under the Zoom Tools tab and select a different transition, such as Fade.
 Otherwise, if you plan on jumping around the presentation a lot, a navigable PDF presentation is a smart alternative.

 Import vector graphics and edit each element.

-You can now import your own scalable vector graphics (.SVG files)—often the file format for logos, icons, and graphs—which can be enlarged infinitely without reducing quality.
+Import your own vector graphics (.SVG files)—often the file format for logos, icons, and graphs—which can be enlarged infinitely without reducing quality.
 These graphics are perfect for presentations since they’ll look sharp no matter the screen size.
 And if you don’t have time to design an icon, choose from a library of free ones under the Insert tab.
 They are all vector graphics so you can scale and edit as necessary to fit your needs.

 Tip: You also have the option to convert an SVG file to a shape which enables you to select individual pieces within the graphic to modify each element separately.
 This can be useful in many ways.
 For example, maybe you inserted a bar chart icon and want to change one of the bar’s colors.
 Or you inserted a logo but want to remove the tagline.
 To do this, select the graphic, go to the “Graphic Format” tab, and click Convert to Shape in the top left corner.
 You may get a pop-up alert asking if you want to continue, click Yes.
 Now individual “pieces” of the graphic can be edited or removed.